myopenmath/policies/terms-of-service.md

 MyOpenMath does not claim ownership of any materials (other than the underlying software and other materials of MyOpenMath and its licensors used to generate such materials), lessons, questions, assessments, files, information, data, text, or other materials you submit and create for display or distribution to others through the MyOpenMath Services (collectively, “**User Submissions and Generated Materials**”).
-As between MyOpenMath and you, you own all rights to your User Submissions and Generated Materials.
+You own all rights to your User Submissions and Generated Materials.
 You grant to MyOpenMath an irrevocable, perpetual, non-exclusive, fully-paid, worldwide license, with the right to sublicense through multiple tiers, to use, distribute, reproduce, modify, adapt, publish, translate, publicly perform, and publicly display or otherwise use your User Submissions and Generated Materials (in whole or in part) in connection with the operation of the Service or the promotion, advertising or marketing thereof, in any format or medium now known or later developed, without compensation or notification to or permission from the user of any kind.
-You acknowledge and agree that all right and title in the software code and other material used to create or display your User Submissions and Generated Materials is the property of MyOpenMath, and you hereby assign all right and title in such material to MyOpenMath.
+You acknowledge and agree that all right and title in the software code and other material used to create or display your User Submissions and Generated Materials is the property of MyOpenMath.
 MyOpenMath hereby grants you a license to such material (a) as an end user, for your personal, non-commercial use or (b) as a teacher, for academic use by you and your students in individual classes.
 MyOpenMath does not pre-screen User Submissions and Generated Materials and you agree that you are solely responsible for all of your User Submissions and Generated Materials.
 MyOpenMath is not required to host, display, or distribute any User Submissions and Generated Materials, and may remove at any time or refuse any User Submissions and Generated Materials.
 MyOpenMath is not responsible for any loss, theft or damage of any kind to any User Submissions and Generated Materials.
-You represent and warrant that your User Submissions and Generated Materials, and MyOpenMath' authorized use thereof, do not and will not infringe the rights of any third party (including, without limitation, intellectual property rights, rights of privacy or publicity, or any other legal or moral rights).
+You represent and warrant that your User Submissions and Generated Materials, and MyOpenMath's authorized use thereof, do not and will not infringe the rights of any third party (including, without limitation, intellectual property rights, rights of privacy or publicity, or any other legal or moral rights).

 <h2 id="schools">7.
 Special Terms for Schools</h2>